CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/integrateddynamics/mechanicalsqueezer.md

         fluidOutput(Collection<FluidStack>)
         ```

     - `#!groovy boolean`.
 Sets if the recipe is added to the basic (Squeezer) machine.
+(Default `false`).

         ```groovy
         basic()
         basic(boolean)
         ```

     - `#!groovy List<IngredientRecipeComponent>`.
 Sets the possible item outputs and chance of those outputs being dropped.
 Requires greater than or equal to 0 and less than or equal to 3.
-(Default `null`).

         ```groovy
         output(ItemStack)
         output(ItemStack, float)
         ```

     - `#!groovy int`.
 Sets the time in ticks the recipe takes to process in the Mechanical Squeezer, has no effect on the Squeezer.
+(Default `10`).

         ```groovy
         duration(int)
         ```

     - `#!groovy boolean`.
 Sets if the recipe is added to the mechanical (Mechanical Squeezer) machine.
+(Default `true`).

         ```groovy
         mechanical()